Boddhisattva Manjushree creating Kathmandu Valley with the self-born light Swayambhu in black and white

 About Thangka :

 The Tibetan word Thangka means an unfolding painting, where the word Thang stands for an unfolding scroll and Ka means a painting.
-Thangka paintings, as a whole, are a visual representation of Buddhist deities, scenes, or mandalas, painted on silk or cotton canvas.
+Thangka paintings, as a whole, are visual representations of Buddhist deities, scenes, or mandalas painted on silk or cotton canvas.

 Introduction To Manjushree :

-“God of Divine Wisdom “ , whose worship confers mastery of the dharma, retentive memory, mental perfection, and eloquence.
-In Mahayana Buddhist Tradition he is regarded as having supreme wisdom among bodhisattvas.
+“God of Divine Wisdom “, whose worship confers mastery of the dharma, retentive memory, mental perfection, and eloquence.
+In the Mahayana Buddhist Tradition, he is regarded as having supreme wisdom among bodhisattvas.
 He is also called the prince of the Dharma because of his eloquent wisdom.

-Manjushree has the ability to see the nature of reality as it is.
+Manjushree can see the nature of reality as it is.
 In Nepal, he is considered the founder of the Nepalese civilization and the creator of the Kathmandu Valley.
-It is said that he cut the gorge of Chobhar hill with his flaming sword “ Chandrahasa” and let the waters flow out and thereby opening the valley for the human habitat to allow for the propagation of the Buddha Dharma.
+It is said that he cut the gorge of Chobhar hill with his flaming sword, “ Chandrahasa,” letting the waters flow out, thereby opening the valley for human habitat and allowing for the propagation of the Buddha Dharma.

-He carries the sword of wisdom in his right hand and Prajna Paramita Manuscript on his left on top of the lotus blossom.
-It is believed that worshiping Manjushree can confer upon the worshiper's wisdom, memory, intelligence, etc
+He carries the sword of wisdom in his right hand and the Prajna Paramita Manuscript on his left on top of the lotus blossom.
+It is believed that worshiping Manjushree can confer upon the worshiper wisdom, memory, intelligence, etc.

 ------------------------------------------------------------------